Tag Archive for: test development

 What is the Angoff method?

-It is a scientific way of setting a cutscore (pass point) on a test.
+The Angoff method is a scientific way of setting a cutscore (pass point) on a test.
 If you have a criterion-referenced interpretation, it is not legally defensible to just conveniently pick a round number like 70%; you need a formal process.
 There are a number of acceptable methodologies in the psychometric literature for standard-setting studies, also known as cutscores or passing points.
 Some examples include Angoff, modified-Angoff, Bookmark, Contrasting Groups, and Borderline.
 The modified-Angoff approach is by far the popular approach.
 It is used especially frequently for certification, licensure, certificate, and other credentialing exams.

 It was originally suggested as a mere footnote by renowned researcher William Angoff, at Educational Testing Service.